john-samir/evaluate-news-article/README.md

 Would you rather game is a well known game that allows the user to answer questions with two options.

-This tool is implemented using React for UI, Router and Redux for state management. the backend simulator of this tool is provided by Udacity team.
+This tool is implemented using React for UI, Router and Redux for state management.

+The backend simulator of this tool is provided by Udacity team.

 ## Notes